Skip to main content Skip to footer site map

 Table of Contents

-One topic that can generate ongoing confusion for business owners is employee classification: what is an exempt employee, and what is a non-exempt employee?
-This can be compounded by the fact that failure to comply with the Fair Labor Standards Act (FLSA) and applicable state and local regulations related to employee classification may result in substantial costs to employers.
+One topic that can generate ongoing confusion for business owners is employee classification: what is an exempt employee, and what is a nonexempt employee?
+Taking the time to review employee job duties and pay structure is essential.
+Failure to comply with the Fair Labor Standards Act (FLSA) and applicable state and local regulations related to employee classification may result in substantial costs to employers.

 Why is this classification so important?
-The FLSA requires employers to pay all non-exempt employees at least the federal minimum wage for hours worked, plus overtime pay at one and one-half times the regular rate of pay for hours worked over 40 hours during a workweek.
+The FLSA requires employers to pay all nonexempt employees at least the federal minimum wage for hours worked, plus overtime pay at one and one-half times the regular pay rate for hours worked over 40 during a workweek.
+Employers with nonexempt employees must also be mindful of any requirements imposed by state and local law.

 • Electricians, carpenters, and construction or maintenance workers in non-management positions